 Picturesque Historical Spots in Singapore

-Singapore shelters a wide range of picturesque historical sites that deserve worldwide recognition.
+Singapore shelters a wide range of picturesque historical places that deserve worldwide recognition.
 These take form in galleries, older structures, traditional houses, and a lot more.
-So, let’s start uncovering the most scenic spots in the country with a rich history.
+So, let’s start uncovering the most scenic spots in Singapore with a rich history.

 Set in the heart of the city, CHIJMES is a magnificent landmark that was founded in the 18th century.
 It was once a town convent ― Convent of the Holy Infant Jesus Middle Education School (CHIJMES).
 This means that its current name is actually the abbreviation of its previous title.